Skip to content

 What Happened When Things Went Wrong?

 Every migration hits unexpected obstacles.
-What matters is whether the governance structure can absorb them without derailing the timeline.
+Every single one.
+The question is whether your governance structure can absorb them without derailing the timeline.

-Three challenges surfaced mid-project.
-First, integration complexity with external logistics and payment providers proved harder than expected.
-Second, compliance requirements in specific markets surfaced late — additional tax fields and identification validations that hadn’t been in the original scope.
-Third, user adoption within Franke’s internal teams needed more attention than planned.
+Three problems surfaced mid-project.
+Integration with external logistics and payment providers proved harder than expected.
+Compliance requirements in specific markets popped up late: additional tax fields and identification validations that nobody had scoped.
+And user adoption within Franke’s internal teams needed more attention than planned.

-For integration complexity: a phased rollout strategy.
+Integration complexity: phased rollout.
 Each system component was integrated and tested in isolation before full deployment.
-This contained the blast radius of integration issues.
+This contained the blast radius when something broke.

-For late compliance requirements: expanded legal consultations earlier in the sprint cycle, reviewing and adjusting configurations before go-live rather than as last-minute fixes.
+Late compliance requirements: we pulled legal consultations earlier into the sprint cycle.
+Review and adjust configurations before go-live, not as last-minute scrambles.

-For user adoption: intensive training workshops, walkthroughs, and feedback sessions built into the sprint cadence.
+User adoption: intensive training workshops, walkthroughs, and feedback sessions built right into the sprint cadence.
 Internal teams learned the new workflows alongside the development team, not after launch.
+A stitch in time saves nine.

 None of these challenges pushed the timeline.
-The governance structure — weekly steering, clear escalation, fast decisions — absorbed them.
+The governance structure absorbed them: weekly steering, clear escalation, fast decisions.

 What Were the Business Results?